-Note: All supplemental materials must be received before the Committee on Admissions can make a final decision regarding interview selection and acceptance.
+Note: All supplemental materials must be received before the Admissions Committee can make a final decision regarding interview selection and acceptance.

 NYITCOM accepts applicants on a rolling basis.
 Applicants may also be placed in a wait list category for future consideration, as openings become available after the class is filled.
-Upon acceptance, a NONREFUNDABLE \$1,500 enrollment confirmation deposit is required to confirm a place in the class.
+Upon acceptance, a nonrefundable \$1,500 enrollment confirmation deposit is required to confirm a place in the class.